blakefrank/mybots/README.md

 How many simulations am I trying to do?
 Well, we want approximately 17,000 simulations per group.
 This should work out to 10 PHCs, with population size of 20 and 85 generations.
 3 Runs of this gets 51,000 simulations.
 20 * 85 * 10 * 3 = 51,000.

+These graphs show the best robot from each generation of each parallel hillclimber with a population size of 20.
+(Each data point, thus, represents the best of 20 robots).

 Starting with the control group:

 ![control](https://user-images.githubusercontent.com/86979153/224901843-d7479887-3ac6-4109-833c-9b9716e9d900.png)